sjandhy/LendingHome/README.md

 ### Question 4: Automation starting with FTP file transfer to Table population on redshift in folder "FTP Upload"
-(Once the data is in the table, the tool is built in such a way thatit can access it)
+(Once the data is in the table, the tool is built in such a way that it can access it) Run the following:

+python Upload.py